-Wood is also not the particularly weather resistant, which is surprising when you consider that trees spend their entire lives outdoors.
+Wood is not particularly weather resistant, which is surprising when trees spend their entire lives outdoors.
 Snow, ice, and heavy rain will reduce the lifespan of your building dramatically, and fire will destroy it altogether.

 And that’s if you use high-quality lumber.
-Most of the buildings you’ll find “on sale” in big store parking lots are made from low-quality OSB and plywood.
+Most buildings you’ll find “on sale” in big box stores are made from low-quality OSB and plywood.

-Vinyl is waterproof, but not particularly weather-resistant.
-Its light weight comes at the cost of structural integrity, and vinyl buildings can easily be damaged by hail, high winds, and fire.
+Vinyl is waterproof but not particularly weather-resistant.
+Its lightweight comes at the cost of structural integrity, and hail, high winds, and fire can easily damage vinyl buildings.
 Vinyl, resin, and other plastics degrade and become brittle over time, usually lasting only twenty years.

-Plastics are also a non-recyclable material that damages soil and being made from petroleum, plastic production is a major contributor to air and water pollution.
+Plastics are also non-recyclable material that damages soil and is made from petroleum; plastic production significantly contributes to air and water pollution.

 When it comes to carports, garages, and other buildings, steel is superior to wood and vinyl in nearly every way.

-It is lightweight and malleable, and infinitely customizable, but without sacrificing strength and durability.
-It is highly weather-resistant and offers protection from all natural elements, including fire.
+It is lightweight, malleable, and infinitely customizable without sacrificing strength and durability.
+It is highly weather-resistant and offers protection from all-natural elements, including fire.

-Steel structures are designed to last 40 to 50 years with little to no maintenance, and with some basic care can last 60 years or more.
-If your building is damaged, the damaged portions are both replaceable and recyclable.
-In fact, our steel meets the requirements for the country’s leading green construction agencies: LEED (Leadership in Energy and Environmental Design) program by the US Green Building Council and the National Green Building Program.
+Steel structures are designed to last 40 to 50 years with little to no maintenance and can last 60 years or more.
+If your building is damaged, the damaged portions are replaceable and recyclable.
+Our steel meets the requirements for the country’s leading green construction agencies: LEED (Leadership in Energy and Environmental Design) program by the US Green Building Council and the National Green Building Program.